a2iEditing/RNAEditingIndexer/README.md

 **Right now the program supports only GNU/Linux operating systems** (and probably any other POSIX OS)

 ##### CPU and Memory
-Only the default resource requirements of SAMtools and bedtools (default running parameters are used) are needed.
-The program's other resources usage is very low, however **deafult threads number used is high** (easily controled by run parameters)
+The has low demand of system resources (CPU and memory) - only the default resource requirements of SAMtools and bedtools are needed (thay are ran with default CPU and memory parameters to generate the CMPileups).
+For the rest of the processing (after the creation of theCMPileups), the program demands very little.
+However **the deafult thread number is high** (and can be easily changed using command line parameters)

 ##### Disk Space
-Installation requires a bit more than 12G of free disk space, almost all (~11.7G) of which is for the resources (built-in genomes and tables which are not mandatory for running, see further details bellow for installation without downloading and running)
+The installation requires a bit more than 12G of free disk space, almost all (~11.7G) of which is for the built-in resources (built-in genomes and tables which are not mandatory for running, see further details bellow for installation without downloading and running)

 ## Installation
 (Installtion time for desktop computers should not exceed 15 minutes or so, downloading the data tables may take longer, depnding on internet connection)
-The configuration bash includes testing for the various programs required. **If the any of the tests fail (except for bamUtils) the configuration is _aborted_**
+Prior to installation, you need to ran a configuration bash script (configure.sh, see below).It includes tests for the various programs required, and initialization of variables for the installation. **If the any of the tests fail (except for bamUtils) the configuration is _aborted_**
+Any of the used paths (to resources directory and the programs) can be set at this stage, please run _*configure.sh -h*_ to see all options.

-To see all availabe options, please run *./configure.sh -h* **NOTE: The installation will by default download the built-in genomes (_unzipped_) and tables (_gzipped_).
+**NOTE: The installation will by default download the built-in genomes (_unzipped_) and tables (_gzipped_).
 This requires about 12G of Disk space**

 ```